atsamd-rs/atsamd/README.md

 ## Building

- You'll need to install support for `thumbv6m-none-eabi` if you're targeting samd21 or `thumbv7em-none-eabihf` if you're targeting samd51.
+ You'll need to install support for `thumbv6m-none-eabi` if you're targeting samd11 or samd21, or `thumbv7em-none-eabihf` if you're targeting samd51.
 Make sure that you have a new enough version of the gcc toolchain; the one installable even on recent versions of ubuntu can fail to correctly link the vector table: